-Democrat poll disaster as Dr Oz takes lead over Fetterman in must-win Pennsylvania
+Democrat poll blow as Dr Oz takes lead over John Fetterman in must-win Pennsylvania

 The two candidates, who have engaged in a vicious war of words on the airwaves and online, squared off in their sole debate.
 Mr Fetterman, who suffered a stroke in May, had to use closed captioning to assist with auditory processing but often had difficulty answering questions.

+Comparatively, Mr Fetterman’s campaign said he raised $2m in the day after the debate and attacked Dr Oz for his stance on abortion, cutting an ad of his remarks in the debate where he said that “Abortion should be the business of a woman, her doctor, and her local political leaders.”

 The two had gone back and forth about having a debate.
+Respondents overwhelmingly said that Dr Oz won the debate, with 53.6 per cent saying so compared to 20.5 per cent who said that Mr Fetterman won.

 The poll showed that Dr Oz has a more than 43-point lead with the 174 independent voters polled.
 Dr Oz also leads with 57 per cent to 36 per cent with likely male voters and has a slight advantage with white voters, with 47.7 per cent supporting him and 45.7 per cent supporting Mr Fetterman.